Running Unit Tests in PhpStorm

 dev/tests/unit/phpunit.xml.distfile as the Default configuration file.
 Doing this step makes creating temporary run configurations more convenient.

-Please refer to the PhpStorm documentation for further information on enabling PHPUnit in PhpStorm.
+Please refer to the PhpStorm documentation for further information on Configure a test framework in a project.

 Creating a run configuration

 The final step is to create a run configuration to execute the desired tests.

 There are many ways to create run configurations in PhpStorm.
 Here we just show one of the option.

 All start by creating a new run configuration.
 To do so, follow these steps: